Having trouble with your child’s bedtime routine? Check out examples of a 3 year old sleep schedule and find one that works for you!

 Example 21:

-Get more tips on how to create a 3 year old daily schedule.
+Get more tips on how to create a 3 year old schedule.

 Best practices for a 3 year old sleep schedule

-- Does your 3 year old take forever to finally fall asleep?
-Try limiting her nap.
-Shorten the length, especially if she takes long, midday naps, or simply cut her off at a certain time, like at 3pm.
+• Limit naps: If your child takes forever to fall asleep, try limiting her nap.
+Shorten the length or simply cut her off at a certain time, like at 3pm.

-- Still need time alone, but she doesn’t actually sleep during nap time?
+• Have quiet time.
+Do you still need time alone, but she doesn’t sleep during nap time?
 Turn it into “quiet time.”
-Agree that she doesn’t have to actually fall asleep, but that she should do quiet activities in her room for a set time.
-Reading, coloring, and playing with stuffed animals are good activities, since they don’t need your attention.
+Agree that she doesn’t have to actually fall asleep, but that she should do quiet activities in her room.
+Reading, coloring, and playing with stuffed animals are good activities since they don’t need your attention.

 Conclusion